All Episodes

 And by the way, New York Times, many in the establishment believe it.

-If it's in the New York Times, there's some truth to it, or a lot of truth to it, or total truth to it.
+If it's in the New York Times, there's some truth to it or a lot of truth to it or total truth to it.

-It's just the way the establishment people look at their newspaper.
+Just the way the establishment people look at their newspaper.

 And they are interpreting that story, the offer of domestic and foreign policy to Kasich as a tantamount admission that all Trump wants is the pomp and circumstance.